Build an archway - a simple one - an archway for the inside of your home, to perhaps accent a hallway or entryway.

 Place it on the board (particle board is what is shown in the diagrams), bend it to the desired shape, and mark the outline with a pencil and use a jigsaw to cut it.
 Once the first arch is created, use it for a template to create the other parallel part of the arch (see figure [A]).

-You can use 2x4's to attach the two pieces together as shown in all of the diagrams on this page.
-(Figures [A and B]) These 2x4s provide structure for the arch and serve as nailers for finish material.
+You can use 2x4 framing to attach the two pieces together as shown in the diagram below.
+These 2x4s provide structure for the arch and serve as nailers for finish material.

 This method of building an arch could be applied to any small (non-structural) decorative arch.